Skip to main content

 Democratic governance

-In addition to sustainable, inclusive economic growth, improvements in the rule of law and good governance are essential for a functioning democracy.
-Swiss projects support the development of a democratic society, human rights and good basic services.
+The rule of law and good governance are essential for democracy and political participation.
+Switzerland supports the development of a democratic society, human rights and good basic services.
 This includes targeted social protection for particularly vulnerable communities, ensuring no one is left behind on the path to a prosperous society.
-A strong and participative civil society is vital to ensuring that the necessary political and social checks and balances are in place.
+A strong civil society is vital to ensuring that the necessary political and social checks and balances are in place.

 Refugees from Myanmar

-As of 2024 Bangladesh is home to around one million Rohingya, members of a Muslim minority who fled from violence in Myanmar.
+Bangladesh is home to around one million Rohingya – members of a Muslim minority who fled from violence in Myanmar.
 The vast majority of Rohingya arrived in the country after being attacked and forcibly displaced in 2017.
-They now live in 34 camps in the border area near Cox’s Bazar.
-It is the world’s largest refugee camp, and conditions there remain precarious.
+They now live in 34 camps in the border area near Cox's Bazar.
+It is the world's largest refugee camp, and conditions there remain precarious.
 The prospect of returning to Myanmar in the near future has further diminished since the military coup there in 2021.
 This poses major challenges for the host communities and authorities in Bangladesh.

-Between 2017 and 2024, Switzerland invested around CHF 55 million in humanitarian aid for refugees, allowing tens of thousands of people to access drinking water, food, shelter and sanitary facilities.
+Between 2017 and 2025, Switzerland contributed around CHF 60 million in humanitarian aid for refugees, providing tens of thousands of people with access to drinking water, food, shelter and sanitary facilities.
 Access to education and income remain major challenges, however.
-The SDC is also involved in medium-term development activities to support the local population.
-Switzerland is pursuing a consistent nexus approach in Bangladesh, as protracted humanitarian crises such as the Rohingya refugee crisis can only be addressed if humanitarian aid is supplemented by resources for development cooperation.
+Switzerland is pursuing a consistent nexus approach in Bangladesh, as protracted humanitarian crises such as the Rohingya refugee crisis can only be addressed if humanitarian aid is supplemented by resources for development cooperation and host communities are involved in the process.

 Stories